 Typical duties include taking minutes during Council, sending calendar invites for Council & officer-related meetings, preparing minutes for Council review, and maintaining the Senate webpage

-Treasurer 0.1 release time
+Treasurer 0.1 release time.

-Typical duties include presenting an annual budget to Council along with monthly budget updates, and student scholarships
+Typical duties include presenting an annual budget to Council along with monthly budget updates, and student scholarships.

 Additional information

-Officers are also tasked with chairing workgroups as they arise from discussions in Senate Council, organizing the findings and results, and presenting them to Council
+Officers are also tasked with chairing workgroups as they arise from discussions in Senate Council, organizing the findings and results, and presenting them to Council.

-Officers also meet roughly every other week to discuss the agenda for the next Council meeting and other issues, concerns, and ideas
+Officers also meet roughly every other week to discuss the agenda for the next Council meeting and other issues, concerns, and ideas.

-Joint Senate officer and Standing Committee co-chair meetings are also held twice a semester
+Joint Senate officer and Standing Committee co-chair meetings are also held twice a semester.

 Co-Chair Descriptions